 In case the source system is not yet on SAP HANA database, it is possible to move the migration of selected big application tables (which are not affected by the new data model) to SUM uptime processing as well.
 [This is the downtime-optimized DMO approach, see https://blogs.sap.com/2014/09/08/dmo-downtime-optimization-by-migrating-app-tables-during-uptime-preview/ ]

-“Downtime-optimized Conversion” is currently available for pilot projects.
-Such projects are driven by SAP consulting, and require a registration, and get direct support from SAP development.
+Boundaries “Downtime-optimized Conversion” is currently available for pilot projects.
+Such projects are driven by SAP colleagues, and they require a registration.
+Accepted projects get direct support from SUM development.
 Requirements, restrictions, and registration process is described in SAP Note 2293733.
 Projects will either be driven by SAP consulting, or by SAP Centre of Expertise (CoE) for Premium Engagement Customers.

 Unlike the standard conversion, this approach will not be used for all systems in your landscape.
 Typically it is not used for the conversion of the DEV system, as downtime is not that relevant compared to PRD system conversion.
 Nevertheless, several downtime-optimized runs on copies of PRD will have to be executed.